 At this point, you may think, “I slipped on a wet floor in a supermarket.
 I should be able to recover, right?”
 While you may be correct, it is not that simple.
 The question that always needs to be addressed is whether the party responsible for the maintenance of the property acted “reasonably” in the circumstances.
 For example, a reasonable grocer would probably clean a liquid spill within an hour of it occurring—or at least put up signs warning people about the hazard.
 On the other hand, no grocer would be able to clean a spill the moment it occurred (assuming that they did not see it happen).
 Because of these issues, it is important for all slip and fall victims to have an attorney review their cases as soon as possible.

-Call Polito & Associates Today to Schedule a Free Case Evaluation
+Call Polito & Harrington Today to Schedule a Free Case Evaluation

 Slip and fall accidents often leave people with serious injuries that require emergency medical treatment, rehabilitative care, and result in a significant amount of lost income.
 To discuss your options with a New London, Connecticut, slip and fall attorney, call Polito & Harrington today at (860) 447-3300 or send us an email through our online contact form.